jacqinthebox/vagrant-kubernetes/README.md

 wget https://raw.githubusercontent.com/jacqinthebox/vagrant-kubernetes/master/Vagrantfile
 ```

-**Edit the Vagrantfile and adjust the variables on top to match your IP config and cluster- and SAN names.
+**Edit the Vagrantfile and adjust the variables on top to match your IP config and cluster- and SAN names**

 Then bootstrap the cluster like so: